 Let's begin by defining what it is; pornography can be described as the depiction of erotic behavior as in pictures or writing, intended to cause sexual excitement.
 (According to Merriam-Webster dictionary) Just from its definition, we can already see its intent.

-One misconception about pornography is that only men are addicted to watching porn.
-That is a lie; women are also addicted to it.
+One misconception about pornography is that their audiences are stacked up with men only.
+That couldn’t be further from the truth—women also view porn.
 According to an article I came across on bellanaija.com, "47% of Christians say they have a problem with pornography in their home, 72% of males visit pornography websites as do 28% of females.
 I was once addicted to porn, and I was for many years, and I am a woman.

 “For this sort are those who creep into households and make captives of gullible women, loaded down with sins, led away by various lusts.”
 2 Timothy 3:6